 You are PAYE and all your taxes are being paid at source, right?
-I deal with clients all the time that end up with an unexpected tax liability when I complete their tax returns because they are on the wrong tax code.
+Our online accountants deal with clients all the time that end up with an unexpected tax liability when we complete their tax returns because they are on the wrong tax code.
 Tax codes are issued by HMRC based on information that they hold on record for you.
 Don’t be afraid to query them, they are not always correct!!!

 SO, WHAT SHOULD YOUR TAX CODE BE?

 Each year most individuals are entitled to a personal allowance.
 For the 2019/2020 tax year that is £12,500, which converts into a tax code of 1250L.
 If you are on this code HMRC assumed you have PAYE income only.

 Reduced L Code

 Many employees receive benefits from their companies that are not taken into account through the payroll.
 Instead the company will provide a P11d at the year end, with this information on.
 These forms are used for private medical costs, company cars, etc. If you have benefits outside of the payroll then your tax code should be amended to take these into account.
 For example, if you had taxable benefits of £2,000, this would leave you a personal allowance of £10,500, a tax code of 1050L.

 An 0T is used for individuals who are not entitled to a personal allowance.
 If your income exceeds £100,000 you lose £1 of personal allowance for every £2 that you earn, so by the time you earn over £123,700 you will no longer receive a personal allowance.

 If you have a company car, along with other benefits, you may find that your benefits exceed the personal allowance.
 In this case, you would have a code starting with a K. This means no personal allowance, and you owe a little more too.

 If you are claiming the remittance basis, you will lose your personal allowance.
 This can come as a nasty shock at tax return time !

 I think my tax code is wrong, what should I do?